jbush001/NyuziProcessor/tests/cosimulation/README.md

 The cosimulator only works in single-core configurations.

-To debug issues, it is often desirable to see the instructions. llvm-objdump can generate a listing file like this:
+To debug problems, it is often desirable to see the instructions. llvm-objdump can generate a listing file like this:

     usr/local/llvm-nyuzi/bin/llvm-objdump --disassemble WORK/test.elf > test.dis